- How to get to Kobe?

 Kobe is the capital city of Hyogo prefecture that has the seventh largest population in Japan.
 Kobe is located in Kansai region and it takes only 30 minutes to get there from Osaka by train, which makes it really attractive for tourists combine a visit to these two cities.
 Kobe is one of the largest port cities in Japan along with Yokohama, and has been an important place for trade since Japan reopened the port in 1868 after the isolation for over 200 years.

 Because of its history, Kobe has a unique atmosphere that has been influenced by other cultures.
 You will see western influenced architecture in the city but also Asian influences like Chinatown.
 Kobe also has several tourist spots such as Ikuta shrine, which represent a beautiful mixture of foreign and own cultures.
-In this article, we will give you some ideas what you can see and do in Kobe.
+In this article, we will give you some ideas what you can see and things to do in Kobe.

 How to get to Kobe?